raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/BackupRestoreusingCMK.md

 You need to add that key on the target instance, but don't need to check the checkbox at the bottom of the blade -'Make the selected key the default protector’.
 That way, key can be used for restoring on the target instance, without being used as a default protector.

 # Step by Step Instructions
-In the below example, I am trying to restore a database backup from **vyelsqlmi2** to **vyelsqlmi3**.
+In the below example, We are trying to restore a database backup from **vyelsqlmi2** to **vyelsqlmi3**.

 vyelsqlmi2 has been encrypted with the TDE protector- **MyTDEKey2** from the keyvault - **vyelkeyvault**.
 So, all the backups taken on the instance will be encrypted with this TDE protector.
 ![image](https://user-images.githubusercontent.com/22504173/75118493-b7d44f80-5648-11ea-9cd2-a637e611b431.png)

-For a successful restore of the backup from vyelsqlmi2 on to vyelsqlmi3, the target instance needs to have access to the TDE protector from the source instance.
+For a successful restore of the backup from vyelsqlmi2 on to vyelsqlmi3, the target instance needs to have *access* to the TDE protector from the source instance.

-Go to Transparent data encryption under security and click on Yes for the setting  -“ Use your own key”.
+Go to Transparent data encryption under security and click on Yes for the setting  -**Use your own key**.
 Point to the Key Vault which is used by the source instance

 ![image](https://user-images.githubusercontent.com/22504173/75118495-bc006d00-5648-11ea-8d0b-86eab11bf9e9.png)